TorqueMech Beta

 $180 to $650+

-Cost changes quickly based on amperage rating, application, whether the unit is new or remanufactured, and brand quality.
+Cost changes quickly based on amperage rating, application, and whether the unit is remanufactured or new.

-• Charging-system voltage out of range during testing
+• Charging voltage tests low, unstable, or out of range

 What Affects Cost